-- Phase 1 is currently under design and will extend Muni Metro light rail service south from its current terminal at Fourth and King Streets.
-The line will cross the Fourth Street Bridge and run along Third Street and Bayshore Boulevard, ending at the Bayshore Caltrain Station in Visitacion Valley.
+• Phase 1 is currently under design and will extend Muni Metro light rail service south from its current terminal at Fourth and King Streets.
+The line will cross the Fourth Street Bridge and run along Third Street and Bayshore Boulevard, ending at the Bayshore Caltrain Station in

+Visitacion Valley.
 Tracks will be constructed primarily in the center of the street to improve safety and reliability, and 19 stops will be provided.
-This phase of the light rail project is expected to open for service in 2004. - Phase 2 would extend light rail service north from King Street along Third Street, entering a new Central Subway near Bryant Street, crossing beneath Market Street and running under Geary and Stockton Streets to Stockton and Clay Streets.
+This phase of the Third Street LRT Project, the Initial Operating Segment (IOS), is expected to be open for full service in 2005; an early partial opening may occur in late 2004.

+• Phase 2 would extend light rail service north from King Street along Third Street, entering a new Central Subway near Bryant Street, crossing beneath Market Street and running under Geary and Stockton Streets to Stockton and Clay Streets.
 Underground subway stations would be located at Moscone Center, Market Street, Union Square and Clay Street in Chinatown.
 Muni and the City are actively pursuing funding for the Central Subway.

-A new Metro East Operating and Maintenance Facility is expected to be built on approximately 13 to17 acres at 25th and Illinois Streets to store, maintain and dispatch light rail vehicles.
+A new Metro East Operating and Maintenance Facility is expected to be built on approximately 13 to 17 acres at 25th and Illinois Streets to store, maintain and dispatch light rail vehicles.

-1.4.4 MISSION BAY
+1.4.4 Mission Bay